-Find out how we're working to save the Willow tit - the UK's smallest and most endangered bird.
+Find out how we're working to save the willow tit - the UK's most endangered bird.
 We have a thriving population in Wigan Flashes, and are working together with local partners to connect riverine habitats and promote nesting spots.

 How Forest School is shaping young people

 We're working with University College London and The Wildlife Trusts to find out how our Forest School project is shaping children's minds and changing their connection with nature.
-Our Forest School project that currently runs across Manchester and Liverpool is funded by the player's of People's Postcode Lottery and focuses on engaging urbanised children.
-We've been conducting questionnaires to look at how our project's helping to improve their resilience, confidence and knowledge of wildlife.
+Focusing on engaging urbanised children, our Forest School project currently runs across Manchester and Liverpool and is funded by players of the People's Postcode Lottery.
+We've been conducting questionnaires to look at how our project is helping to improve children's resilience, confidence and knowledge of wildlife.

 We are lucky enough to have some of the greatest lowland peatland bogs in the world right on our doorstep.
-These are essential to protect and restore.
+As carbon stores, potential flood protection and refuges for threatened plants and animals, it is essential they are protected and restored.
 We're currently working with Anna Keightley, a PhD student at Manchester Metropolitan University, who is researching carbon greenhouse gas fluxes on degraded bogs throughout the restoration process.
 The results will hopefully determine whether Cadishead Moss is currently acting as a carbon source or sink.
-She is also studying the optimum conditions and mixes for growing Sphagnum moss.
+She is also studying the optimum conditions and mixes for growing sphagnum moss.

 Research we've been involved with

 We've been involved with a number of different research projects at all levels, from collecting data on the ground to actively carrying out research alongside research institutes.
-A collection of these findings are below.
+Read a number of these findings below.